lucascrx/EURECOM_SDN_assistance_DMM/SDN_Controler/Ryu_framework/README.md

 the flow table, only action component will be used to update the one of the existing flow.

-Then if the Mobile Node after having gone throught network 3, reaches network 4, there are 2 address now for which mobility is handled the one forged in newtork 3 and the older one forged in network 2.
-The mobility management of the first one is done exactly the same way as in the previous section.
-Then 2 flows are created on both router 3 and router 2 they are also exactly the same as the four flows described before two but they are not integrated the same way in the flow tables.
-The first idea is to create tunnels between the current hosting router and each visited router, here 2 tunnel are established : between router 4 and router 3 and between router 4 and router 2 and the previously set up tunnel gets obsolete.
+Then if the Mobile Node after having gone through network 3, reaches network 4, there are 2 address now for which mobility is handled the one forged in network 3 and the older one forged in network 2.Then 2 new tunnels are established : one between router 4 and router 3 and between and one router 4 and router 2 and the previously set up tunnel gets obsolete.
+Therefore 2 new flow modification messages are pushed to router 2, 2 new flow modification messages are pushed to router 3 and 2 times 2 new flow modifications messages are pushed to router 4 following exactly the same method as the single handover scenario.

-On the 2 new flows pushed to router 2, the one dealing with packets going to the backbone has a new matching componnent as the VLAN tag has a new value associatied to a new tunnel.
-Unlike the other flow that deals with packets coming from the backbone for which the matching component is the same as the one of the flow pushed when the mobile node reached network 3 which is therefore updated with the action component of the new pushed flow.
-Now all the packets coming to router 2 with the address that the mobile node forged into newtork 2 as destination address won't be anymore send in the tunnel for router 3 but in the tunnel for router 4.
+On the 2 new flows pushed to router 2, the one matching packets coming from the backbone has its matching component (which is packet destination address equals to the address forged inside network 2) that is the same as the one of the flow pushed when the mobile node reached network 3 which is therefore updated with the action component of the new pushed flow.
+Now all the packets coming to router 2 with the address that the mobile node forged into network 2 as destination address won't be anymore send in the tunnel linked to router 3 but in the tunnel linked to router 4.
 The 3 others flow related to the tunnel between router 2 and router 3 becomes useless and will be deleted after a timeout.

-* **Going back to a visited network** ...TODO...
+* **Going back to a visited network**

+When the mobile node is goes back to network 2 after having visited network 3, new tunnels are set up between router 1 and router 2 and between router3 and router 2 exactly as a subsequent handover.
+But every packets that reaches router 2 from the backbone with destination address equals to the address the Mobile Node has forged in network 2 are still send in a old tunnel to router 3 because they are matching with the flow pushed to router 2 when the mobile node moved to network
+3. To avoid this forwarding and get those packet delivered on the network 2, an new flow is pushed to router 2 with the same matching criteria as the old flow and overwrite its effect with an action component set to forward packets on the local interface.

 3- How to use Ryu Controller
 ----------------------------